westial/commotalkie/README.md

 listen for a message and the time service.

-The listening function listens for a message input from whatever communication device is provided in the integration and fills up the input content and returns one of the following integer values:
+The listening function listens for a message input from whatever communication device is provided in the integration, fills up the `buffer` with and returns one of the following integer values:

 * 1 on success.
 * 0 when it did receive nothing.
 * -1 on error.

-The listening function has the following signature:
+The listening function has the following signature.
+The `size` argument is exactly the value of MESSAGE_LENGTH.
+If the transporter driver prepends or appends bytes to the message for technical requirements, the `listen_fn` fills up the `buffer` argument with the content without the transporter additions.

 ```c
 int listen_fn(const char* address, const char* buffer, const unsigned long size);